transcelerate/ddf-sdr-api/Local/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 ##### Summary

-This Class is the validator for StudyProtocolVersions
+This Class is the validator for StudyDefinitionDocumentVersion

 <a name='T-TransCelerate-SDR-RuleEngineV2-StudyDefinitionsValidator'></a>
 ## StudyDefinitionsValidator `type`